Skip to content

 get_core_area(web_distance) abstractmethod

-Example: In a simple tubular geometry, the core area would be equal to the instant length of the segment times the instant core area.
+In a simple tubular geometry, the core area equals the instant length of the segment times the instant inner circumference.
+Not to be confused with port area.

 Source code in machwave/models/grain/base.py